waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **H49:** Lance has moved to the locked door on B2F and is waiting for me there.
 Interacting with him in front of the door will trigger the event.
 (Result: Falsified.
 Lance is not on B2F.
 Pathfinding confirms B2F is a closed loop, inaccessible from the eastern B3F ladder.)

+*   **H52:** There is a hidden passage or switch in the outer corridor of B2F.
+(Result: Falsified.
+Interacting with every wall tile in the eastern loop yielded no results.)

 ### Current Hypothesis
-*   **H52:** There is a hidden passage or switch in the outer corridor of B2F that provides access to the central area.
+*   **H54:** The eastern B2F/B3F section is a self-contained loop.
+The only way out is via a hidden one-way warp tile somewhere in the eastern B2F/B3F corridor.
-*   **Test:** Systematically interact with every wall tile in the outer B2F corridor.
+*   **Test:** Systematically walk over every floor tile in the eastern B2F corridor.

 ## IV.
 Future Testing & Verification Notes
 *   **Ledge Verification:** I must explicitly try to move *up* a ledge at the next opportunity to scientifically confirm this is impossible.